tronprotocol/wallet-cli/README.md

 > The number of shielded input note, should be 0 or 1.

 input
-> The index of shielded input note, get from execute command listshieldednote,if shieldedInputNum set to 0,no need to set.
+> The index of shielded input note, get from execute command listshieldednote, if shieldedInputNum set to 0, no need to set.

 publicToAddress
 > Public to address, set to null if not needed.